UniversalDependencies/UD_Swedish-LinES/README.txt

 DATA SPLITS

 For version 2.0  about 20% of the trees were randomly selected as test set, 20% as development set, and the rest as training set.
-Note that the test set will not be uploaded until after the CoNLL 2017 Shared Task
-Multilingual Parsing from Raw Text to Universal Dependencie is over.
+The test set was not uploaded until after the CoNLL 2017 Shared Task on Multilingual Parsing from Raw Text to Universal Dependencies was completed.

 The partition applies in the same way to the English trees so that the order of corresponding trees is the same in the English and Swedish LinES files.
 The files are named

  - sv_lines-ud-dev.conllu
  - sv_lines-ud-train.conllu
+ - sv_lines-ud-test.conllu

 BASIC STATISTICS